-If you are a shareholder of record, you may vote by telephone or Internet by following the instructions on the Notice.
-If you request printed copies of the proxy materials by mail, you may also vote by signing and submitting your proxy card and returning by mail.
+If you are a shareholder of record, you may vote by Internet by following the instructions on the Notice.
+If you request printed copies of the proxy materials by mail, you may also vote by signing and submitting your proxy card and returning by mail or by submitting your vote by telephone.
 You should sign your name exactly as it appears on the proxy card.
 If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney or officer of a corporation), you should indicate your name and title or capacity.